 So I set about some research and have figured out my own method, using a Sacha sandwich of pilfered ideas, to help visual writers figure out their uppers from their downers.
 Continue reading →

 I used to be an over plotter.
 A plotter who annoyed herself because she couldn’t do anything until she had planned ten ways to Sunday.
-Thank god I came to my senses and pulled the rod out of my arse!
+The problem with that is, I ended up JUST plotting and not writing.
+Thank god I came to my senses!
 Continue reading →

 Here’s another little image to unblock that writers block.